Buying a domain name is like setting up a shopfront on the high street — it makes an impression before customers have even stepped inside.

 If both are available, it’s worth snapping them up.
 You can set one to redirect to the other, so visitors land on the same site whether they use .com or .co.uk.

 The catch?
 Availability.
 These domains are in high demand and have been for decades.
-Simple domain names (think cars.com or music.com) can cost an absolutely fortune.
+Simple domain names (think cars.com or music.com) can command higher prices.

 Fortunately, for more specific terms (like yourbusiness.co.uk), it’s still pretty easy to find cheap .co.uk and .com domains.